Last Update: February 7, 2019

 Everyone has a different style of working to complete assigned tasks.
 It is important to keep this in mind when training new employees and managing workload.
 For example, there are people who prefer to work with a team-oriented approach.
 On the other hand, there are those who are independent and task-oriented; they prefer to complete the work quickly without external input.
 If you understand that people have different styles of working, then you can better manage employee conflicts as they arise.

-As Houston Chronicle write Ruth Mayhew explains, “Workplace diversity trainers often mention that there are more similarities among employees than there are differences; however, despite the many common attributes employees share, there still exist cultural differences.
-Culture is defined as a set of values, practices, traditions or beliefs a group shares, whether due to age, race or ethnicity, religion or gender.”
+As Houston Chronicle writer Ruth Mayhew explains, “Workplace diversity trainers often mention that there are more similarities among employees than there are differences; however, despite the many common attributes employees share, there still exist cultural differences.
+Culture is defined as a set of values, practices, traditions or beliefs a group share, whether due to age, race or ethnicity, religion or gender.”
 Naturally, employees from various backgrounds will experience conflict.
 In order to handle and preempt disputes, it is essential to strike a balance between these differences.

 Personality clashes at a workplace are generally fueled by perceptions about someone’s actions, character or motives.
 For instance, if a team leader verbally insults another member of your staff, they will easily view him or her as inappropriate and disrespectful.
 When left unchecked, that employee (and others) may harbor resentment.
 The best way to tackle this type of situation is to understand each others feelings and encourage team members to push their ego’s aside.